A step-by-step look at the protective services officer (PSO) recruitment process.

 - any re-sits.

-If unsuccessful on the re-sit, an exclusion period will apply.
+If you are unsuccessful on the re-sit, an exclusion period will apply.
 This is why you need to be ready to pass the entrance exam before you apply.

-If you pass the exam, our Recruitment Team will conduct a preliminary check.
+If you pass the exam, our Recruitment Team will conduct a background check.

 This check will cover your previous history to determine your eligibility and suitability for the role.

 We will send you a document pack that you must complete in detail.
-This includes various aspects of your background including but not limited to:
+This includes various aspects of your background including:

 - your employment